Inbound mail gateway

 Note: Click Learn more to learn about regular expressions.
 Click Test expression to validate the expression you entered.

-- If you selected the option to use the regexp to extract a numeric score, select the spam score option (Greater than, Greater than or equal to, Less than, or Less than or equal to), and then enter the score.
+- If you selected the option to use the regexp to extract a numeric score, you must also select the comparator (Greater than, Greater than or equal to, Less than, or Less than or equal to) and enter the desired numeric score.

 - Click Add setting or Save.